 jFed requires Java 14.

 Oracle’s JDK and OpenJDK based alternatives are supported.
 Note that the Oracle JDK has some important licensing restrictions.
 OpenJDK releases receive updates only for 6 months.
 We advise to use Azul Java.

-Older java versions (< 11) are not supported in recent jFed versions.
+Older java versions (< 14) are not compatible with recent jFed versions.

 Verifying your Java installation